Structural Equation Modeling with lavaan

 sizeMan2 = 5)

-This model is not very good (but that is because we are just using it for example data).
+This model is not very good (but that is because we are just using it as an example).
 However, maybe we can try an alternative.
 This suggests that x1 depends on 2/3/4, and 2/3/4 depend on 5.

 x5 ~~ x5"